Table of Contents

 5. Speed up playback (available for new format data)

-6. Backward 5s (available for new format data, except for abnormal recording stops)
+6. Backward 5s (available for new format data, except when recording abnormally stops)

 7. Open EIF file